nuthanc/django_class_based_views/README.md

 ### CreateView
 * Deliberately leaving out the fields attribute to see in Django debug mode in the website
 * Also template is not given at first
+* CreateView creates a default html template and for School model within SchoolCreateView, it's creating school_form.html
+* form.instance.pk conditional in school_form is checking if an instance of the primary key exists or not